AEW Collision Maximum Carnage live results: The Opps vs. Hangman Page & JetSpeed

 Andrade got things going as he struck Angelico with an elbow to the face of Angelico, as he then shelled him with a running corner Meteora.
 Andrade pulled up Angelico before the three count, as it was clear he wanted to dish out further punishment.

 Andrade teased doing a Figure Four, but stopped as he then chopped Angelico across the chest.
 He then tried for the Three Amigos, but Angelico escaped on the second suplex and hit Andrade with a kick to the face.
 Andrade backed Angelico into the corner and hit another hard chop, as well as a vicious elbow to the face.
 Angelico’s kick to keep Andrade at bay was met with a gamengiri from Andrade, which allowed for a superplex from the top.
 This was the first of the the Three Amigos, which Andrade made no mistake on.
 He again pulled Angelico off the pin attempt.
 A small attempt of a comeback from Angelico was easily snuffed out by a patented spinning elbow to the face of by Angelico.
-This match came to the end after Andrade hit his finishing DDT, which he called “The DM”.
+This match came to the end after Andrade hit his finishing DDT formerly called “The Message” in WWE, which he now called “The DM”.

 Andrade def.
 Angelico via pinfall